OMS IV

 LCOM 5980 Emergency Medicine Graduate Medical Education Selective 10 Credit Hour(s)

-The Emergency Medicine Graduate Medical Education Selective experience occupies a unique niche in medical education as it provides trainees with the opportunity to view the undifferentiated patient population with varying modes of presentation.
+The four-week Emergency Medicine Graduate Medical Education Selective experience occupies a unique niche in medical education as it provides trainees with the opportunity to view the undifferentiated patient population with varying modes of presentation.
 It affords the medical student the opportunity to learn in an Emergency Medicine setting.
 The course is intended for the trainee to become familiar with the role of Emergency Medicine in practice, and for the student who has identified the field as a future career path.
 The Osteopathic Medical Student sees the essentials of Emergency Medicine through observation and performance of clinical procedures, hands on clinical experiences and direct interaction with faculty, individual patients, and families.
 Integration of medical knowledge, patient care, and evidence-based medicine is achieved with emphasis on development of clinical skills, prioritization skillsets, and utilization of both hospital and community resources.
 Specifically, the Emergency Medicine Graduate Medical Education Selective rotation is designed to immerse the student in the US residency system.
 This allows the student to learn to work within the framework of an accredited residency program.
 The LUCOM Office of Clinical Education must approve all selective rotations in advance in order for students to receive credit.

 Offered: Resident